mplpl/unrar_amiga/README.md

 <h3>Support for localization</h3>

-This unrar port complies with localization rules of MorphOS and AmigaOS. unrar.cs file is included in the bundle and can be base for making translations using tools like SimpleCat.
+This unrar port complies with localization rules of MorphOS and AmigaOS.
+You can find cs/cd file for making additional translations on GitHub.

 <h2>Notes about porting</h2>